-Cards for Decolonization and Expansion Packs
+Cards for Decolonization (Original Pack or Expansion Packs)

 Cards For Decolonization, formerly known as Cards Against Colonialism, is a satire and humor based game.
 The original intent of Cards for Decolonization was to create a safe space of humor where players could have a dialogue, find healing through laughter, and maybe learn something about contemporary Indigenous issues.